localstack/docs/content/en/user-guide/aws/ec2/index.md

 {{< /command >}}

 {{< alert title="Note" >}}
-All other AMIs that do not have the above tag are mocked and originate from the Community image of LocalStack.
+AMIs that do not have the `ec2_vm_manager:docker` tag are mocked.
-Attempting to launch Dockerized instances using these specific AMIs will result in an `InvalidAMIID.NotFound` error.
+Attempting to launch Dockerized instances using these AMIs will result in an `InvalidAMIID.NotFound` error.
 {{< /alert >}}

 ### Networking